Ports of Call

 Avis, Europcar and Sixt are among the car rental companies operating at Basel Airport.

 There are taxis available on both the Swiss and French sides of the airport.
-The average fares to nearby towns are as follows: Mulhouse €50, Freiburg €125, Basel CHF 50.
+The average fares to nearby towns are as follows: Mulhouse €50, Freiburg €125, and Basel CHF 50.
 Fares will be higher at night.

 The terminal contains an information desk, restaurants and cafés, duty-free shopping, currency exchange facilities, a comprehensive business centre and ATMs.